jhkgeneral/CyberSecurity_Consultant/README.md

 # CyberSecurity_Co-Op
-Hello github community! <iframe src="https://giphy.com/embed/EVeROhL7ATI0clsD87"/>
+Hello github community!

-via GIPHY</a></p>

-via GIPHY</a></p>

 My name is Jim Krueger and I am practicating Internal Auditor specializing in IT Audit.
 I hold CISA and CIA certifications.
 I am presently studying in the field of cybersecurity.
 This repository depicts the archictecture and deployment tools leveraged to setup a MS Azure based virtual network.
 The network includes virtual machines, web applications, and ELK-Stack monitoring function.
 You can find me on [LinkedIn](https://www.linkedin.com/in/jimkrueger1/)

 ## Automated ELK Stack Deployment

-The following represents the complete MS Azure based virtual network created as part of this project:
+The following represents example MS Azure based virtual network created as part of my training.

 ![Diagram of the Network](1-Images/VirtualNetworkArchitecture_Mar2022.drawio.png)

 (1-Images/VirtualNetworkArchitecture_Mar2022.drawio.png)

-The summary below may be used to either recreate the entire deployment on MS Azure.
-Alternatively, select portions of the configuration and playbook files may be used to install only certain components, such as `FILEBEAT` or `METRICBEAT`.
+The sections below may be used to either recreate the entire deployment on MS Azure.
+Alternatively, select sections may be viewed to view how to configure and run playbook files to install only certain components, such as `FILEBEAT` or `METRICBEAT`.

 The files referenced have been tested and used to generate a live [ELK Stack](https://www.elastic.co/) deployment on MS Azure.

-This document contains the following sections:
+This README file contains the following sections:

 - **Section 1:** Description of the Topology
 - **Section 2:** Access Policies